Top 10 books for teaching children about sex

 Talking to children about bodies and bits and how they fit together isn’t always easy.
 The earlier you start and the more relaxed you are about it, the easier it will be (see Talking to children about sex, bodies and relationships).
 The hardest bit is getting started.
 Luckily, there are some great books for teaching children about sex, bodies and families, which can make launching into those conversations much easier.
 There’s no need to buy them – your local library will have lots of books for teaching children about sex (and that way you can check them out and find exactly the right one for your family).

-To help you along, here’s my top ten list of the best books for teaching children about sex, puberty and relationships (and other things we don’t like talking about).
+To help you along, here’s my top ten list of the best books for teaching children about sex, puberty and relationships.

 Where Willy Went (by Nicholas Allen) is my personal favourite – it’s a jolly good story that just happens to be about a sperm….
 Makes potentially difficult conversations very easy!

 Hair in Funny Places (by Babette Cole) is a true classic.
 Great artwork, featuring a girl, her teddy bear and Mr and Mrs Hormone.
 A lovely book for introducing the idea of puberty to younger children.

 There’s a House Inside My Mummy (by Giles Andreae) is gentle and simple, perfect for preparing young children for a new brother or sister.
 (Check out these other ideas for books for preparing a toddler for a new baby too!).

 The Let’s Talk series has a range of books for teaching children about sex, puberty, and families.
 They are factual and quite detailed and cover those topics that you might be a little scared of broaching.
 Ideal for starting conversations or for leaving in your child’s bedroom for him/her to pick up when interested.
 Let’s Talk About Girls, Boys, Babies, Bodies, Families & Friends (by Robie H. Harris)